 The car you drive might well be running Linux.
 While some companies, like Tesla, run their own homebrew Linux, most rely on Automotive Grade Linux (AGL).

-Now, you are probably asking yourself: “Why Linux instead of another operating system?”.
-The answer is because only Linux combines high stability, security, flexibility, and low cost.
+You are probably asking yourself: “Why Linux instead of another operating system?”.
+The answer is that only Linux combines high stability, security, flexibility, and low cost.

 Who Owns Linux Operating System?

 It is clear that Microsoft owns Windows and Apple owns macOS, but does anybody own Linux?
 At first glance, you might think nobody does because it’s free and anyone can use it.